Prepare to be enchanted by this burly, historic city with its Scottish warmth and lively student culture.

 Taieri Gorge Rail Experience

-For those with greater time constraints, Dunedin Railways also offers a stunning 2 hour coastal journey in the summer months, the Seasider, which travels north of Dunedin through quaint seaside villages and along stunning clifftops which offer spectacular views across the Pacific Ocean.
+For those with greater time constraints, Dunedin Railways also offers a stunning 2 and a half hour coastal journey in the summer months, the Seasider, which travels north of Dunedin through quaint seaside villages and along stunning clifftops which offer spectacular views across the Pacific Ocean.

 Out of the city